ZYChimne/Beautiful-Languages/README.md

 * Those who do not weep, do not see.
 * If I speak, I am condemned.
 If I stay silent, I am damned!
 * You who suffer because you love, love still more.
 To die of love, is to live by it.
-* each the ignorant as much as you can; society is culpable in not providing a free education for all and it must answer for the night which it produces.
+* Teach the ignorant as much as you can; society is culpable in not providing a free education for all and it must answer for the night which it produces.
 If the soul is left in darkness sins will be committed.
 The guilty one is not he who commits the sin, but he who causes the darkness.
 * You ask me what forces me to speak? a strange thing; my conscience.
 * A garden to walk in and immensity to dream in--what more could he ask?
 A few flowers at his feet and above him the stars.
 * There is nothing like a dream to create the future.